Cummins and the surrounding district host a multitude of events throughout the year. If you would like to submit an

 Running from December 1-28 each year, it is open to all ages, every day from 10am to 5pm, and is even open on Christmas Day from 2pm to 5pm.

-Father Christmas makes a daily appearance once school finishes for the year, from 10am-12pm.
+Father Christmas makes a daily appearance once school finishes for the year: in 2023 from 16 – 24 December.
+Visits are in the morning from 10am-12pm and the afternoon 2 – 4pm.
 His final visit is on Christmas Eve.

 Car parking is available in front of and at the back of the Institute.
 December is an exceptionally busy time of the year with abundant harvest related traffic.

 Find Cummins Christmas Wonderland on Facebook.
 If you would like to arrange a booking, please contact Grace Coombs on 0408 832 127.

 farm to table